eliztnguyen/Activated-Insights-Streamlit/README.md

 Web App is hosted by Streamlit Share: https://share.streamlit.io/eliztnguyen/activated-insights-streamlit/main/ActivatedInsights_Streamlit.py

+NOTE: StreamLit web application can also be depoyed locally using the following command: streamlit run ActivatedInsights_Streamlit.py

 ## Project Goal:
 Using employee responses from a 60 Likert question survey, for a given organization/survey period, identify categories to target for department level interventions, in order to maximize potential improvements in employee workplace satisfaction.
 Make category recommendations at the Location and Organization level.